 The best projects have a very engaged client who will benefit from the work being performed.
 Projects must have a significant design component.
-Projects that allow students to evaluate multiple alternative solutions are desired.
-Ideally, the student team will deliver its final presentation to a diverse audience of stakeholders.
+We welcome projects that allow students to be exposed to current industry trends.
+Ideally, the student project team will deliver its final presentation to a diverse audience of stakeholders.